HACP/DataScienceReviewLibrary/README.md

 # Data Science and Information Theory Review: Down the rabbit hole

+> Knowledge, as justified true belief, is normally seen as resulting from lucky guesses, but optimality provides a sounder basis to epistemology and, therefore, this can be the standard against which the inherent dimensionality of data may be compared [Information theory and dimensionality of space, Kak (2020)](https://www.nature.com/articles/s41598-020-77855-9)

 This repository is a collection of observations, codes and references from a personal approach to data science from the persective of Information Theory.
 The process to develop these notes was non-linear, often following a chain of somewhat connected topics related to Information Theory.
 Many of the techniques, codes and approaches that we employed can be used across different problems.
 That was the motivation to attempt to write a "library" of functions.
 From exploratory data analysis (EDA), feature engineering, model training, model selection, evaluation, pipeline and story telling, among others, we will explore connections with concepts and practical aspects of Information Theory.
 We will explore a few applications in network theory, flowck dynamics, reinforcement learning etc. Real world applications will be highlighted.

+> By considering the event as primary, we can measure its information as related to its frequency: the less likely the event, the information is greater.
+The logarithm measure associated with information has become widely accepted because it is additive.
+In other words, additivity of information is the underlying unstated assumption in the information-theoretic approach to structure and since information is related to the experimenter, this constitutes a subject-centered approach to reality.
+The entropy, or the average information associated with a source, is maximized when the events have the same probability.
+[Information theory and dimensionality of space, Kak (2020)](https://www.nature.com/articles/s41598-020-77855-9)

 We will use a set of well-known benchmark datasets (e.g [Titanic data set](https://www.kaggle.com/competitions/titanic) from [Kaggle](https://www.kaggle.com))  to build our use cases and will develop a library of functions in python to streamline the approach.
 We will write the librabry following a basic form of Test driven development (TDD) and [pytest](https://docs.pytest.org/en/7.1.x/).
 Additionally, a wiki with in-depth explanation of concepts, tools and algorithms will develop some concepts and details further.